 Development of the Husab uranium mine began in 2013, and production followed in 2016.
 Prior to COVID-19 lockdowns, the uranium mine was expected to produce up to 5,500 tonnes of U3O8 per year, with most of this being supplied to China and up to 20 percent to be marketed internationally by CGN Global Uranium.
 Close in size to Cameco’s (TSX:CCO,NYSE:CCJ) McArthur River mine in Canada, Husab is estimated to contain approximately 280 million tonnes of uranium ore with a mine life of up to 20 years.

 Uranium mining in Africa: Tanzania

-Investors should note that while exploration and mining for uranium in Africa has played a role in the continent’s history, and will not doubt play a role in it’s future, recent prices for uranium have not made all exploration, development or mining projects feasible.
+Investors should be aware that while exploration and mining for uranium in Africa have played a role in the continent’s history, and will not doubt play a role in its future, recent prices for uranium have not made all exploration, development and mining projects feasible.

-As a result, we have seen a scaling back of aggressive development plans as projects get put on hold until prices firm up.
+As a result, there has been a scaling back of aggressive development plans as projects get put on hold until prices firm up.
 That being said, Africa is still very much an important uranium region.

 This is an updated version of an article first published by the Investing News Network in 2013.